 List material and labour costs associated with packing the export product.
 Describe how the packing method differs from sales on the domestic market, for each model.
 Report the amount in the listing in the column headed 'Packing'.
-The same standard packing

-Commissions
+5. Commissions

 For any commissions paid in relation to the export sales to Australia: